dartpm/docs/docs/intro.md

   The web interface allows users to manage their Dart and Flutter packages, set up profiles, and organize teams.
 You can also use the website to create or manage organizations, invite members, and manage permissions for both public and private packages.

 - **The Command Line Interface (CLI)**
-  The CLI is the important tool for interacting with dartpm.
+  The CLI is an important tool for interacting with dartpm.
 It allows users to publish and retrieve Dart and Flutter packages, manage authentication, and interact with dartpm from the terminal.
 You can also use the CLI to automate package management tasks.

 - **The Registry**
   The dartpm registry is a secure, private repository for hosting and managing Dart and Flutter packages.
 The registry supports both public and private packages, with access controls in place to ensure that only authorized users can access certain packages.